-Remember that photography did not begin until the 1850s.
-Before this date a painting or drawing of the ship may exist.
+Remember that photography did not begin until the 1850s but before this date a painting or drawing of the ship may exist.

-We estimate only between 10 and 15% of 19th century South Australian shipping lists have survived.
-The original copies of these are held at State Records of South Australia and have been digitised:
+It is estimated that only between 10 and 15% of 19th century South Australian shipping lists have survived.

-The Bound for South Australia database 1836-1851 compiled by the late Diane Cummings from many primary and secondary sources can be searched on the State Library website.
+The Bound for South Australia database 1836-1851 compiled by the late Diane Cummings contains information from a wide number of primary and secondary sources.

-For later arrivals contact National Archives of Australia (SA Office) or visit them in person at the State Library, Tuesday-Friday, 10-5.
+(For later arrivals up to 1989 contact National Archives of Australia (SA Office)

-Particularly from the time of the 1850s Victorian gold rush, many immigrants arrived in Melbourne and then journeyed to South Australia by coastal vessels.
+From the 1850s onwards, many immigrants for South Australia arrived via Melbourne, then journeyed to Adelaide by coastal vessels.

-The Public Record Office of Victoria has digitised information from Victorian passenger lists on their website.
+The Public Record Office of Victoria has Melbourne passenger lists searchable online.

 See also the page: Travel between Australian colonies (Horner and Hodge indexes).